Joy in the Morning (film): Production

 The film's score was composed by Bernard Herrmann.
-Chamberlain sang the title song "Joy in the Morning", released as a single and included on his 1964 album Richard Chamberlain.
+Chamberlain performed the title song, "Joy in the Morning", which was released as a single and included on his 1964 album Richard Chamberlain.

-Chris Noel, who played a college student in the film, later wrote a book with editor and designer Kirk Kimball about the making of the film, titled Filming Joy in the Morning: Behind the Scenes with Richard Chamberlain.
+Chris Noel, who played a college student, wrote a book with editor and designer Kirk Kimball about the making of the film titled Filming Joy in the Morning: Behind the Scenes with Richard Chamberlain.

 Reception

-According to one report, at preview of the film the audience "laughed in all the wrong places."

 The film made $1.7 million in North America.

+The film has been described as "amateurishly acted (especially by stars Richard Chamberlain and Yvette Mimieux as Carl and Annie), badly written, and hideously directed ... unrelenting mawkishness".
+According to one report, preview audiences "laughed in all the wrong places."